 Upon the death of a non-retired member, the beneficiary receives in a lump sum the member's account balance, rollover account balance, and vested employer optional contribution account balance.
 If a retired member dies before the installment payments are completed, the beneficiary may receive the remaining installment payments or choose a lump-sum payment.

 Contributions:

 Employees of the District pay six (6) percent of their covered payroll.
-The District's contributions to member IAP accounts for the year ended June 30, 2018 were \$131,110.
+All employee contributions are picked up by the District.